EmergingMarketWatch

 Israel

-We expect MPC to continue with on-hold decisions in near term
+MPC likely to continue with on-hold decisions in near term

 • Current policy rate: 4.50%